nagendrakalyan97/homework/README.md

 ## Input 2:
 width = 15

-python ./paragraph.py "This is a sample text but a complicated problem to be solved, so we are adding more text to see that it actually works."
+python3 ./paragraph.py "This is a sample text but a complicated problem to be solved, so we are adding more text to see that it actually works."
 100
 ## Output 2:
 <pre>
 Array[1] = "This is a sample text but a complicated problem to be solved, so we are adding more text to see that"